The 5 Best Vegetables for Dogs | Snack Guide

 Make sure that carrots don’t make up more than 5 or 10 percent of the calories your dog eats on any given day.
 This is something to keep in mind, especially if you’re using carrots as healthy dog treats.

-3. Sweet Potatoes
+3. Sweet Potatoes are Excellent Treats

-dog sitting next to an opened sweet potato
+Dog sitting next to an opened sweet potato

 Sweet potatoes and dogs are sort of a match made in heaven.
 While they’re not equipped with every nutrient your dog needs, they certainly include many of them.

-You'll notice there’s a whole lot of overlap.
-Plus, sweet potatoes don’t have anything dangerous to dogs so they can be a key component of a healthy canine diet.
+Sweet potatoes don’t have anything dangerous to dogs so they can be a key component of a healthy canine diet.
 Sweet potatoes are commonly included in big-brand dog foods for this reason.

 Note: White potatoes aren’t necessarily dangerous or damaging to your pup, but they can cause blood sugar spikes and they aren’t as nutritious as sweet potatoes.
 If you’re going to choose one, we suggest sweet potatoes.

-Rather, the best idea is to finely chop them up, boil them, and make them as easy to manage as you can.
+The best way to give your dog sweet potatoes is to finely chop them up, boil them, and make them as easy to chew as you can.
 The smaller the chunks, the better.
 The softer, the better.
+Boiling sweet potatoes will make them much easier to chew and digest, particularly if your dog isn’t used to digesting vegetables in general.

 Dog next to some zucchini